Oscar Hugh La Grange: Early life and activism

-Military career
+Civil War service

 After the outbreak of the American Civil War in 1861, La Grange joined the Army and was assigned to the 4th Wisconsin Infantry Regiment.
 Later that year, he transferred to the 1st Wisconsin Cavalry Regiment.
 In 1863, La Grange became a brigade commander in the Army of the Cumberland under the command of future U.S. Representative William Rosecrans.
 He later took part in the Battle of Chickamauga.
 In 1864, La Grange was serving in the Battle of Rocky Face Ridge when he was taken prisoner by Joseph Wheeler.

 He was exchanged after three months.
 Returning to action, La Grange and his brigade played a vital role in the Battle of West Point.
 After this victory, LaGrange's troopers moved east toward LaGrange, Georgia, where they were met by a group of armed women who called themselves the Nancy Harts.
 After Colonel La Grange assured the women that he would not destroy private property, they backed down and disarmed.

 La Grange was mustered out of the volunteers on July 19, 1865.
 On January 13, 1866, President Andrew Johnson nominated La Grange for appointment to the grade of brevet brigadier general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

+Postbellum career

+La Grange moved to California shortly after the end of the war.
+He held several offices there, including a term as superintendent of the San Francisco Mint.
+He moved to New York in the 1890s and worked as a lawyer.